-Wilmer Cruz Sr. and his song Angel Cruz rushed at the officer, who went to strike Cruz senior in the leg with his baton, but stopped when he saw children were nearby.
+Wilmer Cruz Sr. and his son Angel Cruz rushed at the officer, who went to strike Cruz senior in the leg with his baton, but stopped when he saw children were nearby.
 The two men grappled with the officer who escaped and holstered his baton.

-The officer took out his Taser when he saw Wilmer Cruz Sr. grappling with his partner.
-He was able to discharge one cartridge from the Taser, but missed when Cristina Cruz took the Taser and aimed it at him.
-The officer pulled his gun on Cristina Cruz and instructed her to drop the Taser.
+The officer took out his taser when he saw Wilmer Cruz Sr. grappling with his partner.
+He was able to discharge one cartridge from the Taser, but missed when Cristina Cruz took the taser and aimed it at him.
+The officer pulled his gun on Cristina Cruz and instructed her to drop the taser.
 She complied and was taken into custody after the scrap between her husband, son and the officers ended.

 Four members of the Cruz family, including Cristina, were arrested.
 Cruz Sr. and Cruz Jr. both pleaded guilty to aggravated assault of an officer in June.
 Cristina Cruz was convicted of removal of weapon from public official, aggravated assault on a peace officer, attempted removal of weapon from public official and willful obstruction of law enforcement officers.